 But with one simple technique it’s possible to bring different parts of an image into and out of focus.
 This will definitely add interest to your rural images.

-All you need to do is place your iPhone close to an object of interest.
+If you want to know how to blur background in photos, simply place your iPhone close to an object of interest.
 Now tap on the close-up foreground object to ensure it’s in sharp focus.
 The background should now appear blurred.

 Creating a shallow depth of field allows you to make a certain detail stand out in your image, while still maintaining that rural feel with the countryside partially visible in the background.